 The Home can provide an inexpensive alternative housing option for retreats, conferences, ski weekends, hiking and just plain old relaxing.
 The common areas in the home can be made available for groups needing meeting or gathering space.
 Kitchen use for catering needs is also available, if desired.

 The Kirk Apartments

 The Kirk Apartments are named for Mrs. Amanda Kirkpatrick, who served as hostess for almost 40 years.
 The facility has eight, one room units, which sleep at least four people.
 Six of the units have kitchenettes and all units have private baths.
 The ground floor units are easily accessible with no steps between the apartments and the parking level.
 Units 101 and 102 have fully equipped ADA bathrooms.
-Each unit has its own porch or balcony.
+Each unit has its own porch or balcony and air conditioning.